SPrathamesh15/ds-assignment/README.md

 5) 3314890925580964

 I've attached 2 files 1 is for EDA and data cleaning and other one is for building model.

+Alternatives of LightFM are TensorFlow, keras and Scikit-learn.
+As I mention earlier that lightfm is flexible to use as it gives data directly to the recommender system.
+And lightfm also provide a very rich set of evaluating matrics such as AUC, Precision at K, Recall at K, Reciprocal Rank etc.